 Weight.
 In this round, the Joker Plus takes the cake by being lighter than the Joker by roughly 20 g.

 Utility.
 The Boreal Joker is engineered mainly for bouldering.
 It has a kind of build that allows it to deal with fissures efficiently.
 The Joker Plus, on the other hand, is ideal for trad climbing.
-It is engineered to be capable of scaling vertical faces.
+It is capable of scaling vertical faces.